 I slept badly.
 Perhaps it was because we were a few hundred metres higher than we’d been before but I felt short of breath even while lying down.
 This is a classic problem related to altitude.
 In the morning we hiked back up to the upper campsite to spend a few more hours looking for a lynx but saw little in the way of mammals.

 We had lunch at the homestay and headed back to camp at Rumbuk where we were happy to learn that all the rest of the group had had prolonged views of two Snow Leopards on Sunday evening.
 Although they were about 3 km away people had had a good scope view and had watched two animals for 90 minutes.
-We also heard that on Monday night Jason and James had sat up in the hope of seeing the marten.
-It appeared 15 minutes after the rest of the camp had gone to bed and they got some excellent pictures.
+We also heard that the Marten appeared 15 minutes after the rest of the camp had gone to bed the previous night.
 So Tomer resolved, yet again, to let nothing stand in his way between him and a Marten sighting.

 After dinner a few of us stayed up to wait for the Stone Marten.
 I bailed at 10 p.m. and at 10.45 the marten returned to put on a show for Charles and Tomer.